wanjikuciku/Movielens-Recommendation-System/Readme.md

 ![highest_rated_genre](hrg.png)
 ## Modelling

-Performed Content based filtering based on attributes like genres and ratings to provide recommendations.
+Performed Content based filtering based on the attributes, genres and ratings to provide recommendations.

 Performed collaborative filtering techniques like:
 - Matrix factorization methods such as SVD and NMF to learn factors that represent user preferences and item characteristics.